johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   lyric: |
     If I head out solo, I’m a bit of a vixen
   commentary: |
-    Let's go back to the 80s, kids!
+    Let’s go back to the 80s, kids!
 This is cheesy as hell, reminiscent of the [ill-fated Danish entry from 2021, *Øve os på hinanden*](https://www.youtube.com/watch?v=w2ytONrRyww) and I love it.

     Whilst the instrumentation has all the sparkle and shoulder-pads of an 80s classic, I'm disappointed by the vocal, which is comparatively underwhelming.